agaldino/slate/source/index.md

 Parameter | Description
 --------- | -----------
 Client | When the refund is requested by the client and both the MasterAccount and the SubMerchantAccount will receive theirs amount back.
 Partner | When the refund is requested by the partner and because of that the client will be afected.
-In this case the partner will continue to pay the comission over the transaction.
+In this case the partner will continue to pay the comission over the transaction if the transaction was splited.

 Sending the body is optional, and in case it is not sent the default value will be **CLIENT**.